triglav/vim-files/README.md

     :call pathogen#helptags()

+### Fonts

+I am using _DejaVu Sans Mono_ fonts on every platform.

+You can get them for free at: http://dejavu-fonts.org

 ### Windows

 * use `~/vimfiles` instead of `~/.vim`
 * create rather a hard link (without the `-s` flag) instead
 * set enviroment variable `GITDIR` to the location of your `git.exe`
 * set enviroment variable `PERLDIR` to the location of your `perl.exe` and `ack-grep` script file (download it from http://betterthangrep.com/ack-standalone)

-### Mac OS X

-I am using _Bitstream Vera Sans Mono_ fonts on Mac.

-You can get them for free at: http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/

 ## Custom commands